 - Examples of supporting evidence such as lab results, x-rays, MRI and CT scan results.

-There is also a report that can help answer many of the same questions, and it’s usually required by the insurance company, called a Residual Functional Capacity (RFC) report.
+There is also a form that can help answer many of the same questions, and it’s usually required by the insurance company, called a Residual Functional Capacity (RFC) form.
 This report should not replace your doctor’s letters but provide additional evidence that supports your doctor’s statements.

 - How much can you lift?
 How often can you lift it?